EnesFurkanKaya/DIA-2024-2025-Alternative-Exercise/README.md

 This will run the given reference solution and all of our implementations, then plot their throughputs as bar and point graphs.

+The results as txt file can be found:

+- For the throughput of reference solution: result.txt

+- For the throughputs of our solutions: results/*

 To clean the virtual environment and compiled c files:

 ```bash
 make clean
 ```

+This will delete all object files, python caches and the virtual environment with installed external libraries.